pravn/test_hugo2/content/posts/poisson_approximation.md

 In our note here, we show that the MGFs are the same.
 The Poisson MGF is approximated by the large {{<katex>}}$n$ {{</katex>}} sequence implied by the binomial MGF.
 Once this is established, one can reason out from the convergence of MGFs theorem (not shown here) that the distributions are the same.

-To show that the MGFs are the same, manipulte the binomial MGF as follows
+To show that the MGFs are the same, manipulate the binomial MGF as follows

 ```katex
 $$